I thought I was past my issues with vulnerability.

 He is a coach who I admire very much, and who has a similar vision and method of helping his clients.

-But when I imagined opening up to him, I realized that I, too, am afraid to be seen, up close, by another person (especially a really attractive one).
+But when I imagined opening up to him, I realized that I, too, am afraid to be seen, up close, by another person.

 I had been dealing with my issues on my own for awhile, and now that the person I had been seeking had actually shown up, my Inner Critic was telling me I couldn't do it: